SophieDeBenedetto/elixir-wins-blog-draft/README.md

     }
   end

-  def handle_info(:deploy_student_repo, state) do
+  def continue(:init, state) do
     StudentRepoDeployer.deploy_student_repo(state[:canonical_repo, self()])
     {:noreply, state}
   end
 end
 ```

-When the GenServer starts, it sends the `:deploy_student_repo` message.
-Our server responds to that message by calling on the `StudentRepoDeployer` helper module.
+The GenServer starts up and establishes an initial state.
+Then, the [`handle_continue/2`](https://hexdocs.pm/elixir/GenServer.html#c:handle_continue/2) callback fires.
+Our `handle_continue` function calls on the `StudentRepoDeployer` helper module.
 This is the module that knows how to create student repos.
 Our server passes its own PID to the helper module so that the module can send messages back to the server when a repo has finished deploying.

 `StudentRepoDeployer` creates the new GitHub repo and passes the message regarding the success or failure of this process back to the `StudentRepoWorker` process.